More From Step Up For Summer

 Are you tired of reading articles about the best Chicago rooftop bars and always seeing Drumbar?
 Well too bad, because the near-unanimous accolades exist for a reason.
 Several, actually.
 Like some of the finest cocktails in the city, a sexy 18th floor vibe above the Raffaello Hotel, and a ridic outdoor lounge with primo views of the lake and downtown.
 Grab a seat and stay a while or, what the hell, grab a room and keep the party going.

 Is it possible to attend a place called Raised An Urban Rooftop Bar without putting your arms in the air to declare your intent to “raise the roof?”
 If you're not a total creep, it's actually pretty easy.
-It's also easy to love this just-opened stunner on the third floor of the newly renovated Renaissance Chicago that has turned a formerly unused meeting space into a gleaming indoor/outdoor rooftop deck with urban gardens, wine on tap, and sexy VIP areas for sipping in seclusion.
+It's also easy to love this stunner on the third floor of the Renaissance Chicago that turned a formerly unused meeting space into a gleaming indoor/outdoor rooftop deck with urban gardens, wine on tap, and sexy VIP areas for sipping in seclusion.

 If you don't love the delightful rooftop patio above this equally delightful Lincoln Square sausage shop, you might not be human (or at least not from Chicago).
 With communal wooden tables and an abundance of greenery, this relaxing European-style spot is the perfect place to tackle plates of goulash and 40+ types of smoked sausage while seeing how many beers and wines you can ingest on a Sunday afternoon before dialing into work “sick.”

 No lineup of rooftop bars in Chicago is complete without the inclusion of ROOF on theWit.
 It's as essential to the Chicago rooftop scene as a White Castle slider atop your Bloody Mary.
 In other words, not very.
 But still nice to have as well as having live DJs, runway shows, and a retractable roof.